Provence’s countryside & various landforms

 France’s most diversified region

-Provence boasts more than 10,000 km (6,000 mi) of marked trails, on a territory whose diversity is exceptional : more than 400 km of coastline, every topographic level from the sea to snow-capped mountains, including several summits above 3,000 meters.
+Provence boasts more than 10,000 km (6,000 mi) of marked trails, on a territory whose diversity is exceptional : more than 400 km of coastline, every topographic level from the sea to snow-capped mountains, including several peaks above 3,000 meters.

 Another spectacular trait of Provence’s landscapes is the presence of countless canyons, among which Europe’s greatest one, carved out by an Alpine river : the Verdon Gorge.
 The region boasts several beautiful lakes, as well, such as Serre-Ponçon and Sainte Croix.